North-Sea-Transition-Authority/energy-pathfinder/README.md

   INSERT ANY TABLE,
   UPDATE ANY TABLE,
   ALTER ANY TABLE,
+  DROP ANY INDEX,
   CREATE ANY SEQUENCE,
   SELECT ANY SEQUENCE,
   CREATE ANY PROCEDURE,
   GRANT ANY OBJECT PRIVILEGE
 TO pathfinder_xx_flyway WITH ADMIN OPTION
+/

+GRANT EXECUTE ON decmgr.contact TO pathfinder_xx_flyway
 /
 ```
 This user must be created before the app runs for the first time on a new DB.
 All migrations will be run by this flyway user.